 I’ve needed to upgrade my shop cabinets for awhile now, and I wanted something with lots of storage.
 These DIY wall cabinets with five storage options was the solution I came up with.
-With this system you can build custom DIY shop cabinets to fit your specific needs.
-You can even add the door storage options to existing wall cabinets you already have installed!
+You can build custom DIY shop cabinets to fit your specific needs with this system.
+And you can even add the door storage options to existing wall cabinets you already have installed!

 I love the way these storage cabinets turned out, and the Polycrylic from Minwax really protects and seals my cabinets.
 Thanks to Minwax for sponsoring this build!